adibarra/enchant-tweaker/README.md

 ## Installation
 Client-side install is recommended but not required.
-Some non-critical visual QOL tweaks need to be installed on the client to work properly.
+Some non-critical visual QOL tweaks (Not Too Expensive, Shiny Names) need to be installed on the client to work properly.

 |              | Client-Side  | Server-Side  |
 |:------------:|:------------:|:------------:|